MaterializeInc/materialize/doc/developer/project-management.md

 responsible for driving the Design Document Process for their project.

 If a project is sufficiently straightforward, the DRI can opt to skip the Design Document Process.
-The DRI will need to write that they’re skipping this step in the Github Epic.
+The DRI will need to write that they're skipping this step in the Github Epic.

 Otherwise, the DRI is responsible for researching the solution space, proposing potential solutions, and getting signoff from relevant stakeholders.
-This does not mean that DRI is required to convince everyone of their chosen solution, we do not intend to design by committee.
+This does not mean that the DRI is required to convince everyone of their chosen solution, we do not intend to design by committee.
 If you are the DRI for a project and need help identifying your relevant stakeholders, please reach out to your manager.